Getting Down the Germs

-"Getting Down the Germs" is a solo track by Gerard Way, released as a single on November 15, 2018.
+"Getting Down the Germs" is a song by Gerard Way, released as a single on November 15, 2018.
 The song was written in collaboration with Ray Toro.
 Flutist Sara Andon and producer Doug McKean are also listed as collaborators.

 Background

 In a statement Way said, “I had really been wanting a song that featured the flute prominently for quite some time.
 It sits in there perfectly, like it was made to pay the song a visit.
 The whole song reminds me of wiggling squiggling wormy germs.
 It’s a very calm affair that shows a peek into where I may be heading musically.”

 In an interview Way explained, "‘Getting Down The Germs’ means getting down, or swallowing the harder things in life.
 But in a positive way — taking the bad with the good.
 I find it interesting how a phrase can mean a whole other thing in the context of a song."